 Dean uses several pattern interrupts, including one as simple as moving back and forth.
 He shifts his position from left to right, forcing viewers to follow him onscreen in order to not miss any part of his video.

-Scripts make creating YouTube videos easier.
+Videos are a core aspect of any content strategy and scripts make creating YouTube videos easier.
 They provide structure, improve your presentation, and save time that would otherwise be spent trying to find the right words without one.
 Scripts also support any video creator’s content strategy as part of a well-oiled video marketing funnel designed to attract educate and convert viewers.

 As you develop your video scripts, incorporate these tips.
 They address some of the most challenging aspects of delivering effective and competitive videos on YouTube.
 But above all else, remember to always put your audience first and focus on what really matters to them.